mig-hub/key-value-parser/README.md

 -----------------

 As you may have noticed in previous examples, values are typecasted.
-So far it does typecast integers and booleans.
+So far it does typecast integers, floats and booleans.
 Also if you don't give a value, the parser will interpret it as a flag and set it to `true`.